Thaddeus Harlan Stanton

 Thaddeus H. Stanton (1835–1900), was Paymaster-General of the United States Army 1895–1899.
-Stevens began his active life as a Republican newspaperman and politician in Iowa.
+Stanton began his active life as a Republican newspaperman and politician in Iowa.
 During the Civil War he joined the Union Army, serving as Paymaster.
 After the war, he transferred to the Regular Army, serving in the Paymaster Department.
 During the Big Horn Expedition 1876, he served in the field, receiving a brevet promotion for bravery.

 Early life

 Stanton was born in Liberty, Indiana, and moved to Mount Pleasant, Iowa in 1851.
 In Mount Pleasant he became the editor of an antislavery paper.
 Later moving to Washington, Iowa, Stanton edited the Republican Washington Press.
 At the beginning of the Civil War he enlisted and served for three months.
 Returning to Iowa, Stanton was elected as a Republican to the State House of Representatives for the period 1862–1864.

 Civil War

 During his three months enlistment, Stanton served as a Private in the 3rd District of Columbia Infantry Battalion.
 When returning to military service, it was as Captain in the 19th Iowa Volunteer Infantry Regiment from August 1862.
 Stanton did not stay long in the infantry, becoming an Additional Paymaster in the Volunteer Army in October the same year.
 His service as Paymaster lasted until April 1867, when he transferred to the Regular Army.